open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-kube-stack/charts/crds/README.md

 This approach is inspired by the kube-prometheus-stack approach which you can see discussion on [here](https://github.com/prometheus-community/helm-charts/issues/3548).

 > [!NOTE]
 > This chart explicitly _does not_ support the conversion webhook that is currently in the opentelemetry-operator chart.
 This is because the opentelemetry-kube-stack chart will only work with v1beta1 CRDs.
-If you wish to use v1alpha1 CRDs to install collectors, you must disable the operator installation as part of the opentelemetry-kube-stack and install the operator separately.
+This chart is not meant for use with v1alpha1 Collector CRDs.

 # Upgrade Notes